CBP Form 7501 Instructions: Box 33, Entry Number, IOR, and Refund Fields

 A practical decision tree for choosing a Post Summary Correction (PSC) vs a CBP protest (Form 19) when seeking IEEPA tariff refunds.
 The right path depends on liquidation status and timing windows.

-Track the Reclaim Trade Powers Act bills that would repeal Section 122 tariff authority, what they would change if enacted, and what importers should not assume while they remain pending.
+Track pending Section 122 tariff-authority bills, including the Reclaim Trade Powers Act and Stop Global Tariffs Act, and what importers should not assume while they remain pending.

 How to handle customs entry edge cases that can change tariff refund analysis, including foreign-trade zones, bonded warehouse withdrawals, in-bond movements, temporary importation under bond, and informal entries.